 - (2) Generally, courses will be conducted in German or English or in the target language of the degree program.
-The subject-specific provisions shall govern this in more detail. - (3) Courses must be registered for in advance.
-The Academic Office shall announce registration times and procedures in an appropriate manner. - (4) Compulsory attendance may be established for courses.
+Courses may be held physically in class requiring attendance or as blended learning or eLearning classes. - (3) Courses must be registered for in advance.
+The academic office shall announce registration times and procedures in an appropriate manner. - (4) Compulsory attendance may be established for courses.
 The subject-specific provisions shall govern this in more detail.
 The provisions shall also specify whether compulsory attendance is required for admission to repeat examinations. - (5) If module descriptions in the subject-specific provisions specify that a fully or partially completed module is a prerequisite for a subsequent module, then this must be completed before a student may be admitted to courses in the module.
 If a student has taken the examinations for a module, which is a prerequisite for another module and the exams have not yet been graded, the student may be provisionally admitted to module courses.
 Admission is subject to the condition that the student passes the examinations.

-Section 6 Limiting attendance for specific courses and areas of concentration
+Section 6 Limiting attendance for specific courses

-The number of participants for specific courses may be limited, provided that this is required for proper implementation.
+The number of participants for a module or specific courses may be limited, provided that this is required for proper implementation.
 Any limitation must set forth the criteria for the selection of the participants and must be published in an appropriate manner.